Episode 1648 - John Mulaney

 I mean, certainly I don't need to tell you that, but like there's also

 rather than feel like, oh, are you all disappointed in me?
+There's this great like

-Totally, because like, it's like, it's, uh, it's, you know, you float in this ether when you're not being candid on any level
+great extra familiarity with the audience from it.
+Totally, because like it's like it's it's you know, you float in this ether when you're not being candid on any level, yeah, uh, in your art

-Where, you know, that you're just, you're, you're boxed in and you're an entertainer.
+where you know that you're just you're you're boxed in and you're an entertainer.

-But you, most of the people are going to be like, man, I I had a brother who I've been through that, or whatever they did.
+But then when all this human shit happens, you're gonna get people that are like, fuck him, but you most of the people are gonna be like, Yeah, I had a brother who had, and I've been through that, or whatever they did, yeah, whatever it is, yeah, yeah, yeah, yeah.

 How'd you handle all that fucking pushback when you got divorced?

-You disappointed a lot of girls, I think.
+so You disappointed a lot of girls, I think.

 Or something.